oviniciuscesar/portfolio/README.md

 Objective: Exploration of computational methods (machine learning, MIR) applied to instrumental and technology-aided composition.
 Keywords: Algorithmic Music, Machine Listening, Interactive Systems.

-###Research Projects
+### Research Projects
 - Creative appropriation of machine listening and machine learning algorithms aimed at the compositional practice of live electronics (2022–Present)
-Description: Develop and adapt machine listening and machine learning algorithms and explore them compositionaly.
+Description: Develop and adapt machine listening and machine learning algorithms and explore their compositionally.
 Approach:
 Theoretical/conceptual study of machine listening and machine learning in music.
 Implementation of algorithms and compositional process.